✅ SAFE — Quinoa

 India's extreme climate variation affects how you should store and serve quinoa to your dog throughout the year.

 Indian summer heat (40°C+ in many cities) speeds bacterial growth on cut quinoa.
-Always refrigerate within 30 minutes of cutting.
+Chill it within 30 minutes of slicing.
 Frozen quinoa pieces are a safe and cooling treat — especially for Labs and Goldens prone to heat exhaustion.
 Never leave quinoa out in a bowl for more than 20 minutes in summer temperatures.

 Monsoon humidity (June–September) creates ideal conditions for mould and bacterial growth on quinoa.
-Inspect carefully before serving — discard at any sign of softness, discolouration, or smell.
+Give it a quick look first — any sliminess, browning or sour smell means it goes in the bin, not the dog.
 Buy quinoa fresh and serve the same day rather than storing cut pieces.
-Dogs are more susceptible to food-borne illness during the monsoon period when their gut microbiome is already adapting to the season's changes.
+Humid monsoon weeks coincide with a gut in flux, so spoilage bacteria bite harder.

 North Indian winters (especially in Delhi, Punjab, UP) bring quinoa to room temperature quickly if taken from the refrigerator — brief warming is fine and actually preferable to serving cold food to dogs in cold climates.
 South Indian and coastal dogs can eat quinoa year-round with standard precautions.